 There is a lot we don’t know about why many people will experience a traumatic event and develop PTSD while others do not.
 There is also a lot we don’t know regarding why many will drink moderately or experiment with illicit substances and never develop a problem while others will.
 That being said, we do have some answers about the connections between PTSD and addiction.

 Post-traumatic stress disorder is diagnosed in clients who experience intrusive symptoms after going through or bearing witness to trauma.
 These symptoms can be extremely disruptive to the person’s ability to interact positively with others, sleep, work, and otherwise function in the world.

 It is also not uncommon for people who struggle with PTSD to experience suicidal thoughts and behaviors as well as symptoms of varying intensity that contribute to a sense of instability.

-There is no one known cause for substance use disorders.
 Often, a combination of issues can contribute to the development of the problem including early first use, genetics, environment, and a co-occurring mental health disorder.